 You have lived in Denmark, the Netherlands, and Malta.
 Do you see a difference in how those countries deal with topics around LGBT and HIV?

 Amsterdam has a culture for a sex-positive lifestyle.
-There is the red light district, so it would be weird to not talk about sex when talking about Amsterdam.
-Furthermore, sex is very much part of the local party and cultural scene.
-Which leads to more incidences of sexually transferable infections.
-Therefore it is also in the interest of the state to invest more money into information, prevention, and testing.
-Denmark does not have this in the same way and Malta has its religious roots.
+There is the Red Light District, so it would be weird not to talk about sex when talking about Amsterdam.
+Furthermore, sex is very much part of the local party and cultural scene, which leads to more incidences of sexually transferable infections.
+Therefore, it is also in the interest of the state to invest more money into information, prevention, and testing.
+Denmark does not have this in the same way, and Malta has its religious roots.
 All these things add up to how the conception of HIV is in a specific country.
-So, regarding knowledge, we have Amsterdam as first in line, Denmark is the runner-up and Malta has just recently started to get into a normal dialogue about it.
-Until this day, I am still the only person that has officially and openly talked about being HIV-positive in Malta without being anonymous.
+So, regarding knowledge, we have Amsterdam as the first in line.
+Denmark is the runner-up, and Malta has recently started to get into a normal dialogue about it.
+Until this day, I am still the only person who has officially and openly talked about being HIV-positive in Malta without being anonymous.
 I feel like I am the face of it in Malta.

 Which changes would you like to see among society around people that are HIV-positive?

 I have this naive vision that revealing my status of being HIV-positive could become completely uneventful to disclose.
 I have the ambition that people’s knowledge about HIV, treatments, and prevention become second nature that it doesn’t worry them anymore.
 Of course, people should take care of themselves, anytime, that goes without saying.
 But I want knowledge, not fear.
 So, take care of yourself because of what you know, not because of what you fear.
 For Europe or, in general, I have the hope that thanks to the knowledge, people will treat people who are HIV-positive as uneventful as it is today.